 To date, the industry’s track record on innovation has been mixed.
 It has certainly invested in research and development but has sometimes failed to turn that knowledge into value.
 My experience championing innovation at AECOM suggests that often the answer can be found internally by finding ways to get more ideas out of your people.
 Ask your teams where they would like to see investment and how that could improve the way you do business.

 The innovation challenge

 There is no A-Z guide to developing a successful culture of innovation, itself an imperfect science.
-Some companies turn to external providers – but such options can be costly and aren’t always successful.
-A balance needs to be struck between understanding and implementing the management vision, together with talking to the doers about what is needed and what is possible.
+A balance needs to be struck between understanding a problem and implementing a solution based on the management vision, together with talking to the doers about what is needed and what is possible.